grafana/k6-docs/src/data/markdown/translated-guides/en/07 Misc/04 k6 REST API.md

 ---
 title: 'k6 REST API'
-excerpt: 'With this API you can see and control different execution aspects like number of VUs, Max VUs, pause or resume the test, list groups, set and get the setup data and more.'
+excerpt: 'With this API you can see and control different execution aspects like number of VUs, pause or resume the test, list groups, set and get the setup data and more.'
 hideFromSidebar: true
 ---